vndr/dev-sandbox/README.md

 TODO:
-- refactor modules for other ubuntu distros (works only with 13.04 raring ubuntu)
+- refactor modules for other ubuntu distros (works only with `ubuntu desktop 13.04 raring`)
 - write rspec-puppet tests
 - add options to install diferent app versions